Gentrification in Madrid – are higher rent prices killing the city?

 But the idea that prices are going to stay low forever – and that nothing’s going to change – is a bit naive.
 If you want to read more about that, check out this article in the New Yorker: Is gentrification really a problem?

 Like with the debate over tourism killing Spain, I can’t think of much of a solution to gentrification either way.
 (Prohibit people from moving?
 Control rent prices?
-Both are deeply problematic.)
+That would just raise other problems.)

 And as the New Yorker article points out, gentrification is complicated and not even sociologists really understand how it works.